James A. Bryan III, MD

 - American Society of Cataract & Refractive Surgeons

-Dr. Bryan grew up in Chapel Hill, where his father is also a physician.
-In his spare time he enjoys traveling, cooking and scuba diving.
+Dr. Bryan grew up in Chapel Hill.
+In his spare time, he enjoys traveling, cooking and spending time with family.

 See what you’ve been missing!